JackDanna/FogentRoleplayTemplate/README.md

 ### Skill Level

 Skill Level measures how good a character is at a specific skill.
-Skill Level ranges from level -1 to level 5.

 | Level | Description |
 | :---: | :---------: |